prisma/prisma1/docs/0.x/01-Quickstart/01-Frontend/04-Angular/01-Apollo.md

 <Instruction>

-Save the HTTP endpoint for the `Simple API` from the output of the `graphcool deploy` command, you'll need it later!
+Save the HTTP endpoint for the `Simple API` from the output of the `graphcool-framework deploy` command, you'll need it later!

 </Instruction>

-> **Note**: If you ever lose the endpoint for your GraphQL API, you can simply get access to it again by using the `graphcool info` command.
+> **Note**: If you ever lose the endpoint for your GraphQL API, you can simply get access to it again by using the `graphcool-framework info` command.
 When using Apollo, you need to use the endpoint for the `Simple API`.

-You can test the API inside a [GraphQL Playground](https://github.com/graphcool/graphql-playground) which you can open with the `graphcool playground` command.
+You can test the API inside a [GraphQL Playground](https://github.com/graphcool/graphql-playground) which you can open with the `graphcool-framework playground` command.
 Feel free to try out the following query and mutation.

 **Fetching all posts:**